 Vanquis Banking Group has a rich history dating back to 1880 when the company was founded in Bradford by Joshua Kelley Waddilove.
-Today, Vanquis Banking Group is a FTSE 250 company listed on the London Stock Exchange with around 1.7 million customers.
+Today, Vanquis Banking Group is listed on the London Stock Exchange with around 1.75 million customers.

 The name of the Group changed to Vanquis Banking Group.
 In line with Woolard Review, the Group made the strategic decision to focus on the mid cost credit market and evolve.
 The change of name is reflective of this evolution and the Group's fresh position.